specialityProjectEnsimag/OCR/README.md

 on english text.
 The hidden states are the real letters and the observed states are the result of the recogntion.
 The [Viterbi](https://en.wikipedia.org/wiki/Viterbi_algorithm) algorithm computes the most probable word respecting the transition between letters in english.

 ## Levenshtein
-Even after the HMM, there is some flaws.
+Even after the HMM, there are some mistakes.
 The algorithm computes the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the result and the dictionnary and replaces the word by the closest word.
-In order to have this correction, add -DLEVENSHTEIN in the Makefile.
+In order to have this correction, add -DLEVENSHTEIN in the Makefile. (the README is not a garbage can >.<)

 ## Further work
 - Change the Levenshtein distance in order to allow more insertion of letters.
-- Taking account of the error of over-segmentation in the HMM by creating new states.
+- Take account of the error of over-segmentation in the HMM by creating new states.

 # DataSet